ktaekwon000/sorted/README.md

 1. Clone the repo.
 1. Rename the file `config/Firebase/example.firebaseConfig.js` to `firebaseConfig.js` and replace with own keys.
-1. Follow instructions in [cloudfunctions](cloudfunctions) to set up google cloud functions.
+1. Follow instructions in [firebase](firebase) to set up firebase cloud functions.
 1. Run `npm start` then connect using Expo app.

 # Credits